Skeleton Warriors: Skeleton Warriors

 Previously a stunningly beautiful woman, Shriek with her evil heart was transformed into a female Skeleton Warrior in order to "add a woman's touch," according to Baron Dark.
-In the days prior to becoming a living Skeleton, Shriek was powerfully attracted to Prince Joshua.
+In the days prior to becoming a living Skeleton, Shriek was powerfully attracted to Prince Justin.
 After she became a Skeleton Warrior her crush persists, albeit unreciprocated.
 According to the Skeleton Warriors presentation at Toy Fair 1994, the character's working name was "Banshee."